intmus/inttheory/_18-tonal-sequences/a2-melodicsequences.md

 Some sequences will have qualities of diatonic and chromatic sequences.
 Ex.
 5's inner intervals are fixed, the same as in a chromatic sequence, but the interval of transposition is a "diatonic third," descending in thirds down the C major scale.

 **How to label sequences:** put a bracket over the top of the areas you want to ID as a sequence, then draw arrows pointing from the one on the left to the one on the right.
 Over the top of the arrow, indicate whether it's ascending/descending with an up or down arrow, and also include a number (and quality, if the sequence is chromatic) to ID the interval of transposition.

-***Harmonic sequences***

-**A two voice sequence**
-- Is this example functional?
-Can you harmonize the example (come up with a progression for it)?
-Can we have a cadence as we normally would?
-- Sequences don't have to follow functional tonal harmony rules, which is why it's okay for us to have a V6/4 as our penultimate chord in this example.
-It's like how passing chords don't have to follow circle-of-fifths progression rules, except it's all the time
-- Adding the alto voice
-  - This also ends up being a sequence!
-From the second measure, the pattern is down a third + up a second, or an overall transposition interval of a second

-**Common sequences**
-- Parallel 6 chords
-  - Made entirely of first inversion chords.
-Goal is a smooth + strong bassline
-  - Always descending
-- Pachelbel's sequence
-  - Suuuuuuuper prevalent, you hear it everywhere
-  - This is the reason we have iii -> IV in our chord progression chart!
-This progression works in Pachelbel's Canon in D and is used widely even today